noooahhhh/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a third-year undergraduate student student from the School of Cyber Science and Engineering in Sichuan University.
+I am a third-year undergraduate student from the School of Cyber Science and Engineering in Sichuan University.

 My research interests include AI security (Adversarial Attacks, Privacy in Machine Learning) and Secure Multi-party Computation.
 I have had some project experience in these fields during my undergraduate years.
 Click here to download my [resumé](uploads/resume.pdf).